Washington University in St. Louis

 "I Will Not Eat Stone": A Woman's History of Colonial Asante.
 Portsmouth, NH: Heinemann Press, 2000. (with Victoria Tashjian)

 “Between the Present and History: African Nationalism and Decolonization.”
 In John Parker and Richard Reid, eds., Oxford Handbook on Modern African History.
-Oxford University Press, forthcoming 2013.
+Oxford: Oxford University Press, 2013, 224-242.

 “Modeling Modernity: The Brief Story of Kwame Nkrumah, a Nazi Pilot Named Hanna, and the Wonders of Motorless Flight.”
 In Peter Bloom, Takyiwaa Manuh, and Stephan Miescher, eds.
 Modernization as Spectacle in Africa (edited collection forthcoming from Indiana University Press, 2014).